Giants of Twilight Land. Creatures of the Rim

-At the intersection of land and sea, where it's difficult to tell what is land and what is not, life is rough.
-The corrosive salt of the sea is devastating to most land species.
-Hence the (former) near treeless landscape of the flat, monotonous tidal marshlands of Frisia.
-Vice versa, most living things in water cannot cope with a sea that turns into land twice a day.
-Only the weirdest of species can survive in this barren twilight zone.
-Same is true for the strange looking humans who dwell in this unique environment and who are the topic of this post.
+At the intersection of land and sea—where it is hard to tell where one ends and the other begins—life is harsh.
+The corrosive salt of the sea is ruinous to most land species, which explains the formerly near-treeless, flat, and monotonous tidal marshlands of Frisia.
+Conversely, most aquatic life cannot handle a sea that turns into land twice a day.
+Only the strangest of species can survive in this barren twilight zone.
+The same goes for the peculiar-looking humans who inhabit this singular environment—and who are the subject of this post.

 What about humans who managed to survive in this twilight land?